Data-Integrity-Group/Wip/README.md

 - dataEntry review with Sonny
   - entriesTn ??
-- test the use of the Preamble o a GistH page
+- test the use of the Preamble on a GistH page
 - ...